DeplanckeLab/BRB-seqTools/README.md

 mv BAM/Aligned.out.bam BAM/lib_example_R2.bam
 # Demultiplex and generate output count/UMI matrix
 java -jar BRBseqTools.jar CreateDGEMatrix -f lib_example_R1.fastq.gz -b BAM/lib_example_R2.bam -c lib_example_barcodes.txt -gtf Homo_sapiens.GRCh38.90.gtf -p BU -UMI 14
-# Note: This example suppose that R1 has barcode followed by 14bp UMI (see above for other cases)
+# Note: This example suppose that R1 has barcode followed by 14bp UMI
+# Note: The ‘-p’ option specifies the pattern in the R1 fastq files.
+If you sequenced only the 6bp barcode then you should use ‘-p B’, but if you sequenced the barcode + 10bp UMIs, then it should be ‘-p BU’ (for Barcode followed by UMI) and then you need to specify the UMI length with ‘-UMI 14’.
+In case you sequenced some bp you don’t want to use, you can use the ‘?’ character.
+For e.g. you sequenced 10bp UMI but the R1 contains extra 4bp after the UMI that are not UMI, then you should use “-p BU???? -UMI 10”
 # Note: 'lib_example_barcodes.txt' should be created by the user and should contain the mapping between the barcode and the sample name¹
 ```